Pitching Machine Baseballs

 - Increases longevity and lifespan of machine

-- Increase overall efficiency of your next batting practice!
+- Increase the overall efficiency of your next batting practice!

-Now that we know why using the correct pitching machine baseballs is so important, let's look at the different type of balls to choose from.
+Now that we know why using the correct pitching machine baseballs is so important, let's look at the different types of balls to choose from.

 Dimpled pitching machine balls get their name from the many dimples in the ball.
 These balls have dimples all around them in a uniform pattern, making them more accurate and consistent than any other kind of ball.
-Dimpled pitching machine balls are specifically designed for a variety of machines and look more like an enlarged golf ball than a regulation baseball.
+Dimpled balls for pitching machines are specifically designed for a variety of machines and look more like an enlarged golf ball than a regulation baseball.

 Pros of Dimpled Baseballs for Pitching Machines: